ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 - have a short paragraph included in some event emails prior to the event

 We will:
-- send at least one tweet from the organisers mentioning your sponsorship in the month before the event
+- send at least one social from the organisers mentioning your sponsorship in the month before the event
-- send at least one tweet from the organisers mentioning your sponsorship on the morning of the event and towards the end
+- send at least one social from the organisers mentioning your sponsorship on the morning of the event and towards the end

 </div>